Lakeland Public Library: Lakeland Public Library

 The oldest Lakeland library location has been in its current address since April 20, 1966.
-This location also houses the Lakeland History Room, which features a number of original artifacts from Lakeland's history.
-In 2021, construction began on the Lakeland History & Culture Center, "a dedicated exhibit and research space that shares inclusive stories of Lakeland in harmony with all those who have contributed, and continue to contribute, to its culturally diverse history."
+This location also houses the Lakeland History Room, which features a number of original artifacts from Lakeland's history, and includes research assistance with local history, house and properties records research, family genealogy, and digitization services.
+In 2021, construction began on the Lakeland History & Culture Center, "a dedicated exhibit and research space that shares inclusive stories of Lakeland in harmony with all those who have contributed, and continue to contribute, to its culturally diverse history," and opened the following year.
+The center features an exhibit gallery related to city history and an adjoining history and research room with guided access to city archives and a digitization lab.